ISO Week Number Calculator

 ISO Week Sprint

 Tap or click the moving date chips that belong to the highlighted ISO week.
-Ignore nearby decoys from the week before or after.
-Boundary bursts around New Year are worth extra points because those are the dates that most often surprise people in real schedules.
+Ignore the nearby decoys from the adjacent weeks.
+Boundary rounds around New Year are worth extra practice because those are the dates most likely to land in a different ISO year than the printed calendar year.

 Pointer or tap first.
 Keyboard fallback: focus the canvas, move the reticle with the arrow keys, press Enter or Space to tag a chip, and press P to pause or resume.

 Best score is saved on this device.
-A strong run means you are reading ISO week boundaries quickly, especially when calendar years and ISO years do not match.
+A strong run means you are spotting ISO week boundaries quickly, especially when late-December and early-January dates move into a different ISO year.

 Embed this calculator

-Copy and paste the HTML below to add the ISO Week Number Calculator - Find the Week of the Year to your website.
+Copy and paste the HTML below to add the ISO Week Number Calculator - Check the ISO Week and Year to your website.